cwfietz/freeCodeCamp/learn/01_responsive-web-design/6_css-flexbox/00_css-flexbox.md

   ### wrap-reverse
   wraps items onto multiple lines from bottom-to-top if they are in rows and right-to-left if they are in columns.

+## flex-shrink property
+So far, all the properties in the challenges apply to the flex container (the parent of the flex items).
+However, there are several useful properties for the flex items.

+The first is the flex-shrink property.
+When it's used, it allows an item to shrink if the flex container is too small.
+Items shrink when the width of the parent container is smaller than the combined widths of all the flex items within it.

+The flex-shrink property takes numbers as values.
+The higher the number, the more it will shrink compared to the other items in the container.
+For example, if one item has a flex-shrink value of 1 and the other has a flex-shrink value of 3, the one with the value of 3 will shrink three times as much as the other.